closedcircuit0/HumanEngineering/04_Frameworks/001_The_Engineering_of_Action.md

 - **The Nature of Bias:** A bias is not an error.
 It is an **energy-efficient cognitive shortcut** built from past experiences.
 It is a predictive model that states, "In the past, X has most often led to Y."
 - **Survival Optimization in Action:** Most social prejudices are the direct result of this engine operating to serve Survival Optimization.
 To navigate a complex social world, the system creates 'crude approximations' about groups and situations to minimize risk and reduce energy consumption.
-- **The Illusion of Rationality:** This calculation process is the same whether it occurs consciously (deliberation) or unconsciously (habit, bias).
-The final output is experienced by us as **‘Emotion,’** which signals whether the current path is aligned with our activated goal (usually from the Second Order).
+- **The Illusion of Rationality and The Broadcast of Emotion:** This calculation process is the same whether it occurs consciously (deliberation) or unconsciously (habit, bias).
+And the final output of this calculation—the prediction of whether ‘my self-narrative will be reinforced or threatened’—is experienced by us as a powerful and immediate feedback signal: **‘Emotion.’** Feelings like **‘anticipation’ and ‘anxiety,’ ‘hope’ and ‘fear,’** are the real-time broadcasts of this computational process in action.

 ---